gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 The ADOs tables are replciated from BW bridge and the models are rebuilt in DataSphere(DWC = Datasphere).
 See section **4.2**.
 The new reports are created in SAC.
 ![alt text](/Roadmap/images/Future.png?raw=true)

+# 2. Greenfield (BW SideCar)

+I think this approach is better and offers greater flexibility.
+[Link](https://learning.sap.com/learning-journeys/modernizing-your-data-warehouse-landscape-from-sap-bw-to-sap-datasphere/introducing-the-greenfield-approach)

-## 1.2.
+## 2.1.
 Load data into DataSphere from the source systems(S/4HANA, ERP)

 Below are the approaches and their drawbacks